ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result.md

 comments: true
 ---

-In Rust there is a type to to represent a value that maybe successful or in error.
-In Rust this type is called a [Result](https://doc.rust-lang.org/std/result/index.html) and is defined as:
+In Rust there is a type to represent a value that maybe successful or in error.
+That type is called a [Result](https://doc.rust-lang.org/std/result/index.html) and is defined as:

 ```{.rust .scrollx}
 enum Result<T, E> {